 How to take off press-on nails without ruining your natural nails

-Nothing makes a woman feel more powerful than a long and gloriously impractical set of acrylics.
+Nothing makes a woman feel more powerful than a long and gloriously impractical set of press-on nails.
 The feminine urge to stick ridiculous stubs of plastic onto your fingertips—an endeavour that, mind you, makes day-to-day actions like buckling up a pair of heels and, well, existing nearly impossible—is overwhelming.

 But what makes the fake nail so appealing to the human psyche?
 Sure, pretty designs are the obvious answer, but anyone who has ever donned a truly grotesque set will know that the real attraction lies in something deeper; it's something primal.